rohitsangwan01/whatsapp_bot_flutter/README.md

 ## Usage

-First we have to get `WhatsappClient` using `WhatsappBotFlutter.connect` method , we can get qrcode from `onQrCode` callback,

-`onQrCode` callback will return a qrString and ImageByte , we can use ImageBytes to show qr as Image widget , or we can convert qrCode String to QrCode widget by any library, and to print qrCode in terminal use `WhatsappBotFlutter.convertStringToQrCode(qrString)`
+First we have to get `WhatsappClient` using `WhatsappBotFlutter.connect` method , we can get qrcode from `onQrCode` callback, this will return a qrString and ImageByte , we can use ImageBytes to show qr as Image widget , or we can convert qrCode String to QrCode widget by any library, and to print qrCode in terminal use `WhatsappBotFlutter.convertStringToQrCode(qrString)`

 ```dart